CG Principle

 *** The Board of Directors has engaged in overseeing the risk management of the Company.

-The Company determines a clear and transparent director remuneration policy by comparing remuneration packages with those provided by leading listed companies in the SET and comparable companies in the same industry, taking into account the Company’s business performance and experience, duties, roles and responsibilities of the directors in order to attract and retain qualified directors.
-The remuneration structure is determined in the form of annual remuneration, meeting allowances and bonuses in accordance with the specified criteria.
+The Company determines a clear and transparent director remuneration policy by comparing remuneration packages with those provided by leading listed companies in the SET and comparable companies in the same industry, taking into account the company’s business performance and experience, duties, roles and responsibilities of the directors to attract and retain qualified directors.
+The remuneration structure is determined in the form of annual remuneration, meeting allowances and bonus in accordance with the specified criteria.

-In 2024, the Board of Directors resolved to approve the annual remuneration and meeting attendance of the directors at the same rate as 2023, which have been approved by the AGM as detailed below:
+The Board of Directors resolved to propose the 2025 AGM to approve the annual basic fee and meeting attendance fee of the directors at the same rate as 2024, as detailed below:

 |